RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Background

-The analysis in \cite{huang2015schedulability} bounds the worst-case response time of a task under the multi-segment self-suspension model, which is summarized below and utilized in this work for analyzing the response time of CPU-GPU tasks. \begin{lemma} The following workload function $W_{i}^{h}(t)$ bounds on the maximum amount of execution that task $\tau_i$ can perform during an interval with a duration $t$ and a starting segment $L_{i}^{h}$: where $l$ is the maximum integer satisfying the following condition: and $S_{i}(j)$ is the minimum interval-arrival time between execution segments $L_i^j$ and $L_i^{j+1}$, which is defined by:
+In the multi-segment self-suspension model, a task $\tau_i$ has ${m_{i}}$ execution segments and ${m_{i}-1}$ suspension segments between the execution segments.
+So task $\tau_i$ with deadline $D_i$ and period $T_i$ is expressed as a 3-tuple: where $L_{i}^{j}$ and $S_{i}^{j}$ are the lengths of the $j$-th execution and suspension segments, respectively. $[\Slo_{i}^{j}, \Sup_{i}^{j}]$ gives the lower and upper bounds of the suspension length $S_{i}^{j}$. $\Lup_{i}^{j}$ is the upper bound on the length of the execution segment $L_{i}^{j}$.
+The analysis in \cite{schonberger2018schedulability} bounds the worst-case response time of a task under the multi-segment self-suspension model, which is summarized below. \begin{lemma} The following workload function $W_{i}^{h}(t)$ bounds on the maximum amount of execution that task $\tau_i$ can perform during an interval with a duration $t$ and a starting segment $L_{i}^{h}$: where $l$ is the maximum integer satisfying the following condition: and $S_{i}(j)$ is the minimum interval-arrival time between execution segments $L_i^j$ and $L_i^{j+1}$, which is defined by:

 \end{lemma}

 Then the response time of execution segment $L_i^j$ in task $\tau_k$ can be bounded by calculating the interference caused by the workload of the set of higher-priority tasks $hp(k)$. \begin{lemma} The worst-case response time $\Rup_{k}^{j}$ is the smallest value that satisfies the following recurrence: